jitaoPan/CEMS-MLGA/README.md

 ![img.png](img.png)

 This project is based on OpenPCDet.
-So please refer to INSTALL.md and GETTING_STARTED.md for the installation and usage, respectively
+So please refer to INSTALL.md and GETTING_STARTED.md for the installation and usage, respectively。

+Since the original networks were scattered across different OpenPCDet projects, we are still in the process of integrating all the code.
+Thank you for your patience.

 If you want to try our reproduced IA-SSD, please run the following commands after setting up the environment.
 ```